cloudprudhvi/tfscripts/README.md

-#This is terraform scripts file
+#This is terraform scripts file.